 Use your trainers!

 Do you have any tips for reaching out to people who need your expertise, and make them feel special?
-Please do share them below.
-We love to hear from you.
+Please share them below.
+I would love to hear from you.
 And do share this article with someone else who might find it useful.
 Thanks so much.
 You’re awesome!